2025 League of Legends World Championship: Qualification

-By virtue of finishing as the two best performing regions in the 2025 Mid-Season Invitational, the League of Legends Champions Korea (LCK) and the League of Legends Pro League (LPL) will send four teams each to the tournament, three of whom will automatically qualify for the Swiss stage while the fourth seeds will contest the final Swiss stage spot in the play-in stage.
-Meanwhile, the League of Legends EMEA Championship (LEC), League of Legends Championship of The Americas (LTA), and the League of Legends Championship Pacific (LCP) will have three directly qualified teams to the Swiss stage.
+By virtue of finishing as the two best performing regions in the 2025 Mid-Season Invitational, the League of Legends Champions Korea (LCK) and the League of Legends Pro League (LPL) qualified four teams each to the tournament, three of whom automatically qualified for the Swiss stage while the fourth seeds contested the final Swiss stage spot in the play-in stage.
+Meanwhile, the League of Legends EMEA Championship (LEC), League of Legends Championship of The Americas (LTA), and the League of Legends Championship Pacific (LCP) had three directly qualified teams each to the Swiss stage.

-This will be the first World Championship featuring the LCP, a new Asia-Pacific league consisting of a merger between the Pacific Championship Series (PCS), Vietnam Championship Series (VCS), League of Legends Japan League (LJL) and League of Legends Circuit Oceania (LCO).
-This will also be the first and only World Championship featuring the LTA, a merger between the League Championship Series (LCS), Campeonato Brasileiro de League of Legends (CBLOL), and Liga Latinoamérica (LLA).
+This was the first World Championship featuring the LCP, a new Asia-Pacific league consisting of a merger between the Pacific Championship Series (PCS), Vietnam Championship Series (VCS), League of Legends Japan League (LJL) and League of Legends Circuit Oceania (LCO).
+This was also the first and only World Championship featuring the LTA, a merger between the League Championship Series (LCS), Campeonato Brasileiro de League of Legends (CBLOL), and Liga Latinoamérica (LLA).
 The LTA was announced to be discontinued on 28 September 2025, with the LCS and CBLOL returning in 2026.